hydrobluee/dev-track/README.md

-# CPier - Unified Coding Profile Dashboard 🚀
+# DevTrack - Unified Coding Profile Dashboard 🚀

-CPier is your one-stop dashboard that aggregates competitive programming profiles from LeetCode, CodeChef, and CodeForces.
+DevTrack is your one-stop dashboard that aggregates competitive programming profiles from LeetCode, CodeChef, and CodeForces.
 Get a 360° view of your coding journey with unified statistics, combined heatmaps, and integrated contest calendars.

 ## ✨ Features